stallman-j/LaTekonomer/index.md

 </p>

-LaTekonomer aims to accessibly provide the Overleaf/LaTex templates that many economists spend hours searching for on Stack Exchange or asking ChatGPT only to spend slightly less time leafing through old LaTex files when we or a buddy has a need for that exact thing at some point years into the future.
+LaTekonomer aims to accessibly provide Overleaf/LaTex templates to economists.

+The goal is simple: let's put all the things we use over and over again in one place, so that you can spend more time dreaming up cool projects and less time trawling through StackExhange, playing the game of "find where you're missing a curly bracket," or trying to ask ChatGPT your question in way that gets the output you want.

 The templates include, but are not limited to to following: